 Likewise, without mandatory temperature checks or pre-flight health screenings, it's also hard to gauge the health status of your fellow flyers.
 "In the U.S., no major airlines have introduced airline-specific temperature check protocols," Dr. Freedman says.

 Of course, you should never fly if you're feeling ill, but again, you might be carrying COVID-19 without showing any symptoms.
-This may be why some state and local governments require you to quarantine for 14 days upon arrival at your destination and/or after traveling.
+This may be why some state and local governments require you to quarantine upon arrival at your destination and/or after traveling.

 Concerned About COVID-19?